bspy.spline

 Parameters

-• tolerance (scalar): The maximum error in parameter space to which the geodesic should get computed.
-Defaults to 1.0e-6.
+): The parameter values for the surface at the other end of the desired geodesic. - tolerance (scalar, optional): The maximum error in parameter space to which the geodesic should get computed.
+Defaults to 1.0e-5.

 Returns

-• geodesic (Spline): A spline curve whose range is in the domain of the given surface.
+): A spline curve whose range is in the domain of the given surface.
 The range of the curve is the locus of points whose image under the surface map form the curve of minimum distance between the two given points.

 See Also

-solve_ode: Solve an ordinary differential equation using spline collocation.
+: Solve an ordinary differential equation using spline collocation.

 Notes